 Note: Any questions not answered by this web page should be directed to the GDB AoC Director or pursued via the UConn Health Graduate School Registrar’s Office or the Associate Dean of the Graduate School.

 Upon entering the Biomedical Sciences (BMS) Ph.D. program, a student will be assigned an advisory committee to assist in the selection of suitable courses and rotation laboratories.
 At the end of the first year of study, students will formally select a major advisor who will be responsible for both the course work and research components of the student’s doctoral career.
 If the major advisor is or becomes an active member of the Genetics and Developmental Biology area of concentration (GDB AoC), the student may choose to enter GDB AoC.
 The major advisor will work with the student to formulate an advisory committee.
 This committee will comprise the major advisor plus at least two other faculty members of the GDB AoC, including at least one faculty member on the GDB AoC executive committee.
 Together with the major advisor, the committee will monitor the student’s progress, help organize a Plan of Study (i.e., select courses to be taken) and serve in a general advisory capacity.
-The committee, with the major advisor, will administer the preliminary (general) examination.
+This committee will be expanded to up to five members to administer the preliminary (general) examination.
 After completion of the preliminary examination, the advisory committee will serve as a Ph.D. thesis advisory committee, meeting with the student twice each year: once as part of the GDB Research-in-Progress series, and once approximately half a year later.
-This committee may be expanded to up to five members.
+All five faculty present at the prelim committee are often included in student’s committee that oversee student’s progress.
 Additional advisors may be members of another UConn Health area of concentration, or even of another program within the UConn graduate faculty.
 In some cases, an external associate advisor – from the faculty of another university, for example – may be added to the committee if s/he is considered to be expert in the area of the student’s dissertation research.
 In such a case, the student’s major advisor must write a letter to the Graduate School requesting such status for the external advisor, including the individual’s curriculum vitae.

 With the guidance of the major advisor and the advisory committee, the student will develop an individualized schedule of courses toward the degree.
 This must be submitted as a formal Plan of Study after students have taken 18 credits in the program.
 It must be approved by the Graduate School prior to taking the General Examination before the end of the second year of graduate study.
 The plan consists of a list and sequence of courses that the student needs to complete as part of his/her Ph.D. program.
 The full transcript of Ph.D. course work will consist of 45 credit hours beyond the B.S. degree, or 24 credit hours beyond the MS degree.
 Students have to have at least 30 credits of content coursework (didactic coursework, lab rotations, independent study, journal clubs, a course in Public Health or Clinical Translational Research) beyond B.S. on the PhD plan of study.
 Doctoral Research (Grad 6950) does not count toward the 30 credits.
 The student needs to have at least 15 Doctoral Research credits.
 The student’s plan of study should include courses offered at UConn Health or other UConn campuses, preferably from the graduate catalog, but not excluding undergraduate courses in topics that are crucial to the overall Plan of Study or research aims of the student.
 Detailed information regarding the Ph.D.
 Plan of Study is outlined in the UConn Graduate Catalog.
 In general, the student will take formal course work during only the first two years.
 However, each student is required to register for the Genetics and Developmental Biology Journal Club every semester, with a final-semester exemption for a student writing his/her dissertation.
 An example plan for the first year is outlined below: